cschladetsch/TechnicalPolicy/TechnicalPolicy.md

 This is a proposed canonical standards document for how things are created, stored and referenced within a software-based company.

-Standards such as these help reduce communication error, inform developers on how to make decisions regarding technicalities like naming conventions and project structure, and ease transition across projects.
+Standards such as this help reduce communication errors, inform developers on how to make decisions regarding technicalities like naming conventions and project structure and ease transition across projects.

 You may use this document as a reference when asking for a change to be made by another developer, especially when reviewing code via a [Pull Request](#3.
 Git).